revdancatt/CAT714-robot-readable-repton/README.md

 Robot-Readable-Repton
 =====================

-Designing a game for machines to play
+Exploring what happens if you try and design a game to be played by another machine using computer vision.